“Yo Ho! Yo Ho! A pirate’s life for me!”

 Step 9: Restore lost light and summon a rescue.

-Walk toward the lighthouse with the Cursed Captain in hand.
+Back to the Tall Tale!
+Go back to the Cursed Captain and pick him up.
+Then, walk toward the lighthouse with the Cursed Captain in hand.
 You’ll soon come to a large gap, where it seems a bridge should be.

 Luckily, it seems that the Cursed Captain has a way to bring back that bridge.